Longhu Dou Jinghua: Reception and legacy

-Longhu Dou Jinghua is widely acknowledged as Liang Yusheng's debut in the wuxia genre and is often credited with helping to initiate the "new school" of wuxia literature in the mid-1950s.
-According to literary scholar Stephen Teo, it was among the first Hong Kong serialised wuxia novels to blend real historical events with wuxia fiction, emphasising moral ambiguity and psychological realism over simple heroic adventure.
+Longhu Dou Jinghua is Liang Yusheng's debut in the wuxia genre and is considered the starting point of the "new school" of wuxia literature that emerged in Hong Kong in the mid-1950s.
+According to literary scholar Stephen Teo, it was among the first Hong Kong serialised wuxia novels to blend historical events with martial-arts elements, as well as emphasise moral ambiguity and psychological realism over simple heroic adventure.

-Contemporary reports describe the serial as a popular success following the 1954 lei tai match in Macau that inspired its writing.
-Reader correspondence during its eight-month run encouraged its continuation, establishing Liang Yusheng's reputation as a prominent new voice in Hong Kong's literary scene.
+Contemporary reports describe the serial as a success following the 1954 lei tai match in Macau that inspired its writing.
+Reader correspondence during its eight-month run in Hong Kong encouraged its continuation and raised Liang Yusheng's profile in Hong Kong literary circles.

-Modern literary histories frequently cite the novel for its use of the Boxer rebellion setting, its intertwining of personal and political themes, and its early articulation of the "new school" ethos that came to characterise 20th-century wuxia fiction.
+Modern literary histories cite the novel for its use of the Boxer Rebellion setting, its intertwining of personal and political themes, and its early articulation of the "new school" ethos that came to characterise 20th-century wuxia fiction.